-Correspondence treatment is usually regarded as quackery, and it would be manifestly impossible to treat many diseases in this way.
-Pneumonia and typhoid, for instance, could not possibly be treated by correspondence, even if the physician had a sure cure for these conditions and the mails were not too slow for the purpose.
+Correspondence treatment is usually regarded as quackery, and it would manifestly impossible to treat many diseases in this way.
+Pneumonia and typhoid, for instance, could not possibly be treated correspondence, even if the physician had a sure cure for these conditions and the mails were not too slow for the purpose.
 In the case of most diseases, in fact, there are serious objections to correspondence treatment.

 But myopia, hypermetropia and astigmatism are functional conditions, not organic, as the text-books teach and as I believed myself until I learned better.
-Their treatment by correspondence, therefore, has not the drawbacks that exist in the case of most physical derangements.
-One cannot, it is true, fit glasses by correspondence as well as when the patient is in the office, but even this can be done, as the following case illustrates.
+Their treatment therefore. correspondence. has not drawbacks that exist in the case of most physical derangements.
+One cannot, it is true, fit | distance, I knew that she would have been able glasses by correspondence as well as when the patient is in the office, but even this can be done, as the following case illustrates.